-Every year the Director and the Partners responsible for the organization of the MTM shall seek financial support from the AMs either for the organization of the MTM, for sponsoring internships, or for both.
+Every year the Director and the Partners responsible for the organisation of the MTM will strive to get financial support from the AMs either for the organisation of the MTM, or for sponsoring internships, or for both.
 The Consortium shall explore further possibilities to raise funds from AMs for the benefit of EMLE students after this form of cooperation is effectively set in motion.